exercise guide for arthritis

 Flexibility Exercises

-• Tai Chi: This ancient Chinese martial art involves slow, flowing movements that improve balance, flexibility, and coordination.
+• Tai Chi: This ancient Chinese practice involves slow, flowing movements that are great for improving balance, flexibility, and coordination.
+It’s gentle on the joints and has been shown to help with arthritis symptoms.

 Leave a Reply